RosettaCommons/documentation/scripting_documentation/RosettaScripts/composite_protocols/sewing/Assembly-of-models.md

 ----------------------
 ##Subtags

-Most SEWING movers (except [[AppendAssemblyMover]]) accept subtags imposing restrictions on the assembly and/or individual segments.
+Most SEWING movers (except [[RepeatAssemblyMover]]) accept subtags imposing restrictions on the assembly and/or individual segments.
 These subtags are described on the [[RequirementSet]] page.

 ##See Also